sevenwhiteclouds/bingehive/README.md

 ## Future Plans

-Currently, the generated lists can only be seen by the user that owns in.
-Future iterations of this web app would allow ideally to share those lists with friends and family, to create social aspect behind the app.
+Currently, the generated lists can only be seen by the user that owns them.
+Future iterations of this web app would allow ideally to share those lists with friends and family, to create social aspect to the web app.

 ## Acknowledgments/Contact